Binjiang, Hangzhou

+Binjiang (滨江区) is an urban district of Hangzhou, Zhejiang, China.

+The district's total area is 72.2 km2, and its permanent population totals 503,859 people as of 2020.

 Toponymy

 The district's name is derived from its geographic location along the Qiantang River, and literally translates to river bank (滨江区 (濱江區, Bīnjiāng Qū, river bank district)).

 History

 The area of present-day Binjiang District belonged to the ancient Chinese state of Yue.
+Xixing Old Street (西兴老街 (Xīxìng Lǎo Jiē)), a neighborhood within Xixing Subdistrict, has been continuously inhabited since the Spring and Autumn period.
+Xixing was established by Yue statesman Fan Li.

 The area fell under the jurisdiction of Xiaoshan County, the subdivisions of which are known as far back as the Tang dynasty.

+Present-day Binjiang District lies along the ancient Grand Canal, which made the area central to the movement of goods and people from north China to south China.
+The area was a major point for the export of goods abroad.

+During the Tang dynasty, the ancient town of Xixing was a major center for poetry.

 During the Japanese invasion of China, most townships in Xiaoshan County were occupied or semi-occupied by the Japanese army.

 In 1947, Heshang District (河上区 (Héshàng Qū)) was established within Xiaoshan County as a county-controlled district.

 The area came under control of the People's Republic of China in May 1949.

 In September 1958, people's communes were established throughout nearly all of Xiaoshan County.
 They remained commonplace in Xiaoshan County until their abolition in May 1984.

 Xiaoshan County was changed to a county-level city on November 27, 1987, and administered the three towns of Xixing, Changhe, and Puyan.

 On May 8, 1996, Xiaoshan was merged into nearby Xihu District.

 On December 12, 1996, Binjiang District was created, with the three towns which formerly belonged to Xiaoshan.

 The district's three towns were upgraded to subdistricts on December 3, 2003.

 In August 2015, Binjiang District was approved as China's tenth National Independent Innovation Demonstration Zone.